Top Ten Tropical Islands

 Top Ten Tropical Islands to Visit

-Bora Bora is nicknamed “the romantic island” and from viewing photos of this tropical island, I can see why.
+Bora Bora is nicknamed “the romantic island” (it also made our list of the most romantic islands in the world) and from viewing photos of this tropical island, I can see why.
 With perfect white sand beaches, overwater bungalows and emerald-colored ocean water, it’s a true paradise.

 Fiji is a must visit for many surfers, including us.
 Of course, Fiji is known for more than its perfectly peeling waves and warm water.
 Our friends visited during their honeymoon and said it was the perfect spot for a romantic getaway.
 The smaller islands with nothing to do but sip drinks by the gorgeous ocean were their favorite spots.